doraemonho/MHDFlows_dev/docs/src/ProblemGeneration.md

         ├────────── clock: clock
         └──── timestepper: RK4TimeStepper
 ```
-The function will return a problem object `MHDFlowsProblem`, it contains all the data strcuture will be used in the simulation.
+The function will return a type object `MHDFlowsProblem`, it contains all the data strcuture will be used in the simulation.
 It can be break into differents child objects

 ```
   │     MHDFlows Problems